 An agreed set of data to collect on residents – including both protected characteristics (including ethnicity) and other factors that may make them vulnerable to specific issues like damp and mould.
 This may not necessarily mean data that are routinely collected and updated for all residents.

 Guidance and good practice examples of drawing together up-to-date information on property condition from different sources (including repairs requests and complaints), linking up information about properties with information about residents, and using this information to improve services for residents.

 Changes in government policy around the regulation of social housing are being introduced with the aim of improving standards and the quality of homes in the social rented sector.
 By developing clearer shared approaches and sharing examples of good practice through Knowing our Homes, we will help our members prepare for these upcoming changes.

-We have been sharing feedback on behalf of our members as part of the sounding board which is reviewing early proposals.
-The government intends to run a full public consultation before the end of 2023.
+In 2023 we shared feedback on behalf of our members as part of the sounding board which reviewed early proposals.

 We will incorporate compliance with the revised Decent Homes Standard as part of our core indicators of property condition.